WaydeHerman/Expected_Goals/README.md

    python train_models.py
    ```

    This script trains the final model for each subtype using the `id_num`.
+These models,
+   along with any scaling, are saved as joblib files.

 ### Predictions: